-In PostgreSQL, a schema is a named collection of database objects which contain tables, views, sequences, indexes, data types, functions, operators and other relations.
-These are symmetrical to operating system level directory structure, except that the PostgreSQL schemas cannot be nested.
+In PostgreSQL, a schema is a named collection of database objects which contain tables, views, sequences, indexes, data types, functions, operators, and other relations.
+These are symmetrical to the operating system level directory structure, except that the PostgreSQL schemas cannot be nested.

 Working of PostgreSQL Schema

 - The database schema shows the part of the logical configuration or all of a relational database.

 - Access to the schemas can be controlled depending on the cases required.

 - The ownership of the schema is transferrable.